mainsail-crew/crowsnest/README.md

 simply repeat the commands as mentioned earlier in your ssh connection.

 If you have discoverd your setup write that to your webcam.conf as described.

 ---

+## FAQ

+---

+**Q:** I get / keep getting Error 127 in line 31.
+What can I do?

+**A:** Simple fix.
+For what ever Reason ustreamer wont start.
+Run the following commands please.

+    sudo systemctl stop crowsnest.service
+    cd ~/crowsnest
+    make buildclean
+    make build
+    sudo systemctl start crowsnest.service

+Did it work?
+If your answer is yes...
+Was easy right? :wink:

+---

+**Q:** I set `mode` to rtsp, but I get now stream in VLC.
+What should I do?
+**A:** Read your log.
+If you are not using a raspicam or a camera with an inbuilt "H264" encoder, chances are equal to zero, to get a rtsp stream.
+Sorry :man_shrugging:

+---

+**Q:** I have twice the same model of a USB Cam, cant get both to show up.
+What can I do?
+**A:** Easy fix: Run

+    ls -l /dev/v4l/by-path

+Grab the two equal named devices, ending with `index0`

+Use that paths as device path in your crowsnest.conf!

+---

+**Q:** How do I contribute the best way?
+**A:** Well..-

+1. Create an Issue related to your topic.
+2. Prepare an _tested_ Pull Request against the develop branch
+    - Please use commits formatted according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+    - Make sure not to ignore code formating as provided via .editorconfig of this repo
+3. Be patient.
+Every PR has to pass some sort of "internal gates" before it will hit the master branch, unless an immediate reaction is crutial.

+---

+**Q:** But Kwad I want you to support in person, because \<fillinyourreason>!
+How?
+**A:** Buy me a coffee at [ko-fi.com](https://ko-fi.com/U7U2GK66P)

+---